A Guide to the Eviction Process in Hilton Head South Carolina

 The eviction process for a landlord in South Carolina includes completing an application for ejectment, including 3 copies of the signed lease or rental agreement (additional for more than one tenant/lease holder), attending court, proving your case.

-If you win, the Judge will either then issue a writ or writ on request which will need to be paid for and involves the scheduling of the Sheriff to handle the eviction.
+If you win, the Judge will either then issue tenants a writ or writ on request which will need to be paid for by the tenants and involves the scheduling of the Sheriff to handle the eviction process in South Carolina.
 During the eviction, movers will need to move items out, locks changed, all in the presence of the police department or law enforcement officer.

 It can take even more time if there is a delay in serving the tenant with a summons, or if the tenant requests a jury trial.

-Please note that retaliatory or discriminatory evictions are illegal in South Carolina as they are elsewhere in the country.
+Landlords must note that retaliatory or discriminatory evictions against tenants are illegal in South Carolina as they are elsewhere in the country.

 The following is the South Carolina eviction process.